A Step-by-Step Guide to Building a Budget You Can Actually Stick to

 - Roll with the punches, and adjust your budget as you spend.

-- “Age your money,” and start to break the habits that leave you living paycheck to paycheck.
+- “Age your money,” meaning hold onto it longer, and start to break the habits that leave you living paycheck to paycheck.

-This is more hands-on than other apps.
+You Need a Budget is more hands-on than other apps.
 It’s also the only option that’s not free.
-After the 34-day trial, you’ll pay $6.99 per month for the service.
+After the 34-day free trial, you’ll pay $6.99 per month for the service.